USDA-ARS-NWRC/inicheck/docs/usage.rst

 To use inicheck in a project you will need to create a master config file for all your configuration files to be checked against.
-To get started with writing a master configuration file see master-config_.
+To get started with writing a master configuration file see :ref:`MasterConfig`.

 Command Line
 ============